Last updated on October 17, 2023

 Of course, this won’t actually stop you from casting a copy of Squee, Goblin Nabob if you already control one.
 Why anyone would want to do that is beyond me.
 But hey, as long as one of those copies ends up in the graveyard when all is said and done, that’s fine by me.

-History of the Legend Rule
+History and Changes to the Legend Rule

 Spark Double | Illustration by Eric Deschamps